thattanarayana/10_days_challange_program/Test_scripts_&_document_for_specialcourse/day_1/readme.md

-Day 01                          19-Sept-2025
+Day 01 – 19 Sept 2025

-I have praticed basic electron task whcih capture screen shot, phots and delete files under particlar folder capture_photo.html (This html file code is used to capture photo using laptop webcam realted to capture_photo.js ) capture_photo.js (This js file code is used to capture photo using laptop webcam ) deletefilesinfolder.html (This html file code is used to delete files in particular folder related to deletefilesinfolder.js) deletefilesinfolder.js (This js file code is used to delete files in particular folder) screen_shot_captur.html (This html file code is used to delete files in particular folder related to screen_shot_captur.js) screen_shot_captur.js (This js file code is used to take screen shots) (package.json & package-lock.json are setup files to run electron project) I have menintioned indetail steps how set up electron projects in setup_electron.md
+As part of my Electron learning practice, I worked on a few basic tasks that demonstrate how to use Electron for system-level operations such as capturing photos, taking screenshots, and deleting files from a folder.

+Project Files

+capture_photo.html – HTML file for capturing a photo using the laptop webcam (works with capture_photo.js).

+capture_photo.js – JavaScript file that contains the logic for capturing a photo using the webcam.

+deletefilesinfolder.html – HTML file for deleting files in a specific folder (works with deletefilesinfolder.js).

+deletefilesinfolder.js – JavaScript file that handles deleting files inside a given folder.

+screen_shot_captur.html – HTML file for taking screenshots (works with screen_shot_captur.js).

+screen_shot_captur.js – JavaScript file that contains the logic for capturing screenshots.

+package.json & package-lock.json – Setup files required to run the Electron project.

+setup_electron.md – A step-by-step guide I created for setting up an Electron project.

+Summary

+This small project helped me practice:

+Capturing images using a webcam.

+Taking desktop screenshots.

+Deleting files inside a folder.

+Setting up and running a basic Electron application.